Travelling to Tours and getting around

 Tours Val de Loire International Airport

-• 10 minutes from downtown,
+• 10 minutes from the city center,

 • Regular services to London Stansted, Porto, Marrakech and Marseille.